Codecademy Pro Challenge Week 1/2 Update

-My personal bottle neck was when I got to objects .
-Previously I knew the concepts/uses behind loops but objects was mostly new to me.
+My personal bottleneck was when I got to objects.
+Previously I knew the concepts/uses behind loops but objects were mostly new to me.
 That section I will have to revise a couple more times after this challenge.

 The progression from each unit is very well thought out.
 You get a review of the section at the end In the next unit you sometimes get to use the previous code you’ve learned with the new code you’re learning.

 Quizzes I plan to go back to them every so often to keep it in my mind what I learn.

 One thing that bothers me is they have 1 set of questions that rearrange each time you use it.
 What might be nice to do is have a couple of different sets of people who like the challenge of a quiz.